 Although the model form should be sufficient, CZ requests additional items if the person was sentenced in absentia or, as regards time limitation, if a period of more than 3 years has lapsed between the commission of the offence and the issuing of the EAW.
-MT legislation seems to request additional certificates on the nature of the offence from the issuing judicial authority.
+In IT, the legislation provides that the EAW shall be accompanied by additional documents.
+These include: a copy of the applicable provisions; the initial decision of the issuing judicial authority on which the